 New collectibles and activities

-Whispering Glacier replaces the base game's standard collectibles with DLC-specific versions.
-Game8 documents three new types:
+Whispering Glacier swaps out the base game's standard collectibles for DLC-specific versions.
+Three new types appear:

 Ice Fishing

-One of the more unexpected additions is Ice Fishing.
-According to Game8, you toss dynamite into glowing spots in the water to trigger the activity and earn additional loot.
+One unexpected addition is Ice Fishing.
+You toss dynamite into glowing spots in the water to trigger the activity and earn loot.
 It's optional, but worth doing whenever you spot a glowing water surface.

 Nightmare Rift

-The Nightmare Rift is an arena-style challenge that pits you against randomized bosses.
+The Nightmare Rift is an arena-style challenge that throws randomized bosses at you.
 Think of it as the DLC's endgame loop: test your build, earn loot, repeat.

 Who is C4SH, the new DLC character?

 C4SH the Rogue is the first DLC character added to Borderlands 4 and arrives alongside Story Pack 1.
-According to Game8, C4SH's playstyle centers on Gambling and Gunslinging mechanics.
+C4SH's playstyle centers on Gambling and Gunslinging mechanics.
 Players who own Story Pack 1 can play as C4SH immediately.

-A dedicated leveling build guide for C4SH is already live on Game8's wiki if you want to optimize his skill tree from the start.
+Dedicated leveling build guides for C4SH are already available if you want to optimize his skill tree from the start.

 What new weapons does the DLC add?

 Story Pack 1 adds a significant haul of new gear.
-According to Game8's documentation, the full breakdown is:
+The full breakdown:

 Pearlescent weapons (3 total)